 What to do with a Graduate Degree in Health Sciences

-When you earn your MS in Health Sciences, you’ll be fully prepared for an exciting career as an athletic trainer, strength and conditioning coach, sports nutritionist, personal fitness trainer, or many other positions within the allied health professions and fitness industry.
+When you earn your MS in Health Sciences, you will be fully prepared for an exciting career as an athletic trainer, strength and conditioning coach, sports nutritionist, personal fitness trainer, or many other positions within the allied health professions and fitness industry.

 The Bureau of Labor Statistics reports that jobs for dieticians and nutritionists are expected to rise at double the national average for job growth through 2024.
 The median annual salary for this career is $57,910.
 Similarly, job opportunities for athletic trainers are also projected to increase at an even faster rate with median pay of $44,670.

 Additionally, collective bargaining agreements between player’s union and professional sporting organizations are increasingly requiring more education and national certifications for their strength and conditioning staffs.
 Similarly a recent roundtable highlighted the growth in jobs and opportunities in areas related to tactical strength and conditioning as law enforcement, paramedics, fire, police, special force branches of the military, FBI, and secret service are all working to find ways to better prepare, assess, maintain and prolong the health and longevity of their work forces.